gregularexpression/journey/_posts/2024-11-01-lightbulb.markdown

 project-date: November 2024
 client: gregularexpression
 category: App Development
 description: Solving the perfect square problem with AWS services.
+See it <a href="https://lightbulb.gregularexpression.com" target="_new">here</a>.
 ---